 Also in Bomberman Hero, falling into water would cause you to lose a life point and throw you back to the nearest piece of land.

-In the Wii game Dewys Adventure, the hero will die instantly if he falls into water.
-The ridiculous part?
-The hero is literally made of water.
-That's like having a human character who dies instantly upon contact with meat.
+In the Wii game Dewy's Adventure, the hero will die instantly if he falls into water.
+This is justified as the hero is literally made of water, so entering a large body of water causes him to "lose" himself.

 In Painkiller, so much as stepping in a puddle of water causes the player to instantly die.
 Drag a toe into it and you're gone, regardless of that perfectly safe log you tried to reach.